 If you notice in the last paragraph, I have placed the most likely conclusion and the recommendation for further study in the impression section.
 You can leave the other information in the body of the report for further reading if necessary.
 This way the clinician knows what you are really thinking.
 Additionally, you have guided her as to what to do next without the excess verbiage to potentially confuse the clinician.

 What terms are most frowned upon in the impression?

 Also, do not use the statement clinical correlation is recommended.
-Our job as radiologists is to correlate the radiological findings with the clinical findings.
-It is considered to be a lazy unhelpful statement in all situations.
+We, as radiologists, need to correlate the radiological findings with the clinical findings.
+Clinicians consider this phrase to be a lazy unhelpful statement almost all the time.
 Don’t make the radiologist look bad!!!

-There are other terms that you will find that may irk some radiologists.
+In addition, you will discover other terms that may irk some radiologists.
 Others may not care as much.
 I remember one attending who hated the use of the phrase lung zone and the use of the word infiltrates on a chest film.
 To this day, I do not use these phrases in my dictation because I do not think they are specific.
 However, I often come across these phrases in other radiologist’s reports.
 So, you still need to abide by the quirks and specificities of individual radiology attendings.
 In the end, it is their name at the end of the report!!!

-Learning the basic mechanics of dictation is a rapid process.
-However, learning to dictate reports that are concise, relevant, and useful for the clinician takes the four years of residency and beyond to really hone your skills.
+You will learn the basic mechanics of dictation rapidly.
+However, learning to dictate concise, relevant, and useful reports for the clinician takes the four years of residency and beyond to really hone your skills.
 I hope the guidelines above make your transition to a more professional dictation style a bit quicker and easier!